Byron1z/learning-dns-B1z/README.md

   A **CNAME** record (**Canonical Name record**) in a DNS server is used to alias one domain name to another.
 In simpler terms, it tells DNS resolvers:

-  - “This domain is just another name for that other domain.”
+  - “This domain is just another name for that other domain.” or "**1 Human readable name to another Human readable name."**

   ✅ 1.
 Alias One Domain to Another